 Through skills training and engaged entrepreneurial experiences, students are realizing the profound impact they can have by solving a problem as well as overcoming obstacles, failures and flops – all under the umbrella of university guidance and resource support.

 Research and education have always opened doors that benefit the nation we serve.
 Today, public colleges and universities are well-positioned to transform our economy and infuse it with innovation and energy.
 As chair of the Association of Public & Land-grant Universities (APLU) newly formed Commission on Economic and Community Engagement (CECE), I’m working with universities and our government partners to identify key areas crucial to maximizing the impact of public research universities.

 By the end of this year, tens of millions of Generation Zers will enter the workforce.
-The challenge for higher education will be how to help the world of business to better harness the many talents, energy and inquisitiveness that Generation Zers bring to the table.
+The challenge for higher education will be how to help the world of business to better harness the many talents, energy, and inquisitiveness that Generation Zers bring to the table.
 The many partnerships that universities have formed with entrepreneurial students serve as an important first step toward this goal.
 With most business online nowadays, more and more software is coming out for it to be more secure for businesses and customers.
 FastSpring can help with setting up recurring payments if the business is a distribution company, utilizing software like this will ease the starting up and continuation of their businesses.

 Startups will benefit from implementing effective customer service solutions as soon as they can.
 Small businesses can use something like help desk software from Salesforce to better connect with their customers and establish a line of communication that can be invaluable to a business.

 Editor’s note: this piece has been updated to reflect accurately Phospholutions’ current commercial agreements.